Kmagameguy/weight-tracker/README.md

 - **Daily Food Entry:** Log meals by name and calorie count, and easily browse by day
 - **Calorie Tracking:** See calories consumed vs. your configurable daily goal
 - **Weight Tracking:** Record your weigh-ins on whatever schedule you like, and track progress over time
+- **Blood Pressure Tracking:** Record your blood pressure on whatever schedule you like, and track changes over time
 - **Data Visualizations\*:** View personalized data based on your daily inputs
   - *Note: This feature is currently quite simple.
 I plan to expand upon it in future updates